Skip to content

 None

-display_widget Optional[widgets.Widget]
+display_widget Optional[Widget]

 The widget to be displayed when the toolbar is clicked.
 Defaults to None.